SathruwanCooray/SmartEnergi_Mobile_Application/README.md

 ## Current Contributors

 - **Induwara**
-  - Number of Commits: 3
+  - Number of Commits: 4

 - **Sathruwan**
-  - Number of Commits: 20
+  - Number of Commits: 22

 - **sineth**
   - Number of Commits: 1

-## Contribution Guidelines

-We welcome contributions from the community to enhance SmartEnergi further.
-If you're interested in contributing, please follow these guidelines:

-1. Fork the repository.
-2. Make your changes in a feature branch.
-3. Ensure your code follows the project's coding standards.
-4. Submit a pull request with a clear description of your changes.

 ## License